Download Deborah Ehrenthal's Biosketch

 Recent Honors and Awards:

-MPH Capstone Award for Outstanding Achievement, Johns Hopkins Bloomberg School, 2012
+- MPH Capstone Award for Outstanding Achievement, Johns Hopkins Bloomberg School of Public Health (2012)

 Curriculum Vitae (CV):Download the CV